• Home

 How to store embroidery floss 14

-You can buy some transparent plastic box for keeping more flosses.
-On one hand it will contain more flosses safely, on the other hand you will identify the colours without opening and groping through all the boxes.
+You can buy some transparent plastic boxes for keeping more flosses.
+On one hand, it will contain more flosses safely, on the other hand you will identify the colors without opening and groping through all the boxes.

 15. Plastic zipper bag